Greetings to all and WELCOME HOME!

 Thank you in advance for your continued support and patience!

-Keep scrolling down this page to read the NEW information.
+Keep scrolling down this page to read specific information.

 As we continue our transition to Public Masses

-Please use hand sanitizer upon entering and again when you enter the communion line.
+Please use hand sanitizer offered to you by our hospitality ministers upon entering and again when you enter the communion line.

 Please respect the social distancing markers in the pews, (remember families living in the same household are not required to social distance) and while processing up to the altar to make your offering and receiving communion.

 Those attending Mass are required when at all possible to wear a mask or cloth face covering.
-Please lower your mask when you enter the communion line, do not wait to lower it at the time of receiving communion.
+Please lower your mask when you enter the communion line, then use the hand sanitizer provided in the aisles.
+Do not wait to lower it at the time of receiving communion.

 After Mass, please follow the arrows marked on the carpet to the exit doors (on the north and south sides of the worship space).
 Unfortunately we are to refrain from socializing at this time.